 The 2015 Dietary Guidelines for Americans state that an adult’s calorie intake should consist of 20-35% of fats.
 Of this calorie range, no more than 10% should be from saturated fats.
 Saturated fats are found mainly in meat and whole milk dairy products such as ice cream, milk, and cheese.
 The remaining fats should be unsaturated fats.
 Of these unsaturated fats, it’s of upmost importance to incorporate omega-3 and omega-6 polyunsaturated fatty acids.
 Both of these fats are essential fatty acids that cannot be synthesized by the body and therefore must be incorporated through food.

-There are numerous omega-3 rich foods are supplied at the farmers market!
-Some great sources are ground flaxseed, eggs, salmon, and grass-fed meat products.
-Omega-3 fatty acids are critical as they contribute to blood clotting, build cell membranes in the brain, and protect against heart disease.
+There are numerous omega-3 and omega-6 rich foods at the farmers market!
+Some great sources are ground flaxseed, eggs, wild-caught salmon, grass-fed meat products, whole grain pasta, whole grain bread and whole grain cereal.
+Healthy fats like these are critical to the body as they contribute to blood clotting, build cell membranes in the brain, and protect against heart disease.
 They have also been shown to lower blood pressure and heart rate and improve blood vessel function.
-High doses have shown to decrease inflammation and lower triglycerides.
+High doses have even shown to decrease inflammation and lower triglycerides.